P0tatohead/Vocab-Bot/README.md

   1) wikipedia : pip3 install wikipedia
   2) PyDictionary : pip3 install PyDictionary

-Clear the vocab.txt file and input the newest vocab from the Monkeys Run the script and find the defintion.txt file with all of the defintion
+Clear the vocab.txt file and input the newest vocab from the Monkeys, Run the script and find the defintion.txt file with all of the defintion

 IMPORTANT: